tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 Reviewed Turjo’s code.
 Turjo added Share-URL and Search-by-title and Search-by-author functionality.
 1) Daniel: Both functions look great.
 Styling will be needed, which I will handle.
 2) Turjo: Don’t know CSS, so will pass on the styling to Daniel.

+**Difficulties**
+1) Daniel: having issues with multiple actions/submits in html/bottle.
+One submit overrides the other submit.
+Delays CSS/HTML delivery.
+2) Caleb: Some SQL methods may have potential of entanglement.
+Will resolve by Monday.
+3) Turjo: no issues. all code working
+4) Tanjett: absent